QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/! Calculus II Learning Overview.md

 ---
 # Calculus II Learning Overview
 Calculus II lays out the base mechanics for differentiation and integration in multiple dimensions.
-The following list is in the order I would recommend consuming these concepts in to learn calculus II.
+It is a continuation of [calculus I](!%20Calculus%20I%20Learning%20Overview). <br>The following list is in the order I would recommend reading these notes in to learn calculus II.
 The main goal of calculus II is to understand the topics of [differentiation](#Part%202%20-%20Differentiation) and [integration](#Part%203%20-%20Integration) in multiple dimensions.
 ### Background
-1. ___[Calculus I](!%20Calculus%20I%20Learning%20Overview.md):___ Calculus I provides the base concepts that are then generalized in calculus II.
+1. ___[Calculus I](!%20Calculus%20I%20Learning%20Overview):___ Calculus I provides the base concepts that are then generalized in calculus II.
 Understanding the concepts of calculus I is imperative before looking at calculus II.
 The main concepts from calculus I that are important here are [differentiation](Differentiation.md) and [integration](Integration.md).
 2. ___[[Summation - Background]]___: Summation is used in the first part of calculus II, so understanding the notation and what sums mean is important.
-Sums also provide a background on how [integration](Integration.md). and [differentiation](Differentiation.md) came to be, and are used when reading proofs or concepts regarding integration and differentitation.
+Sums also provide a background on how [integration](Integration.md). and [differentiation](Differentiation.md) came to be, and are used when reading proofs or concepts regarding integration and differentiation.
 3. ___[[Differentiability]]:___ This note details when a function is differentiable at a point, which will be used later when taking partial derivatives and gradients of functions.